A Montessori Classroom when compared to a vibrant and colorful Traditional preschool classroom is quite different.

 Once you are fully equipped with the knowledge of Montessori Classrooms, you can now incorporate appropriate aspects of the classroom at home.

-Here are some ways you can enhance your child’s educational experience at home by integrating Montessori classroom features in your home environment.
+Here are some ways you can enhance your child’s educational experience at home by integrating Montessori classroom features into your home environment.